 All cafeterias have computerized cashiering with pre-payment ability.
 We encourage pre-payments for the student's convenience.
-Parents may check student balances and make payments on www.mypaymentsplus.com.
+Parents may check student balances and make payments on www.K12PaymentCenter.com.

-Elementary and Middle School: Limited charges are allowed for emergency situations.
+Limited charges are allowed for emergency situations.
 However, if charges are not paid and become excessive, notices will be sent home.
-When charges reach \$25.00, the Principal or designee will contact parent.
-If a successful resolution is not met the administration may make a referral to school social worker, serve an emergency meal of milk and sandwich, or seek reimbursement through any legal means.
+When charges reach \$10.00, the Principal or designee will contact parent.
+If a successful resolution is not met the administration may make a referral to school social worker, or seek reimbursement through any legal means.